abeldesta/Image-Classifier/README.md

     <img src="img/CNN_loss_other.png" width ='400'/>
 <p/>

-My final model is mostly the same as the previous, 3 convolution layer, but this time I increased the dropout from .3 to .8 and doubled the number of filters in the last convolution layer.
-I trained the model for 50 epochs.
-If you look at the model accuracy and loss at the 10th epoch, the training accuracy and test accuracy are 76 and 74 percent, respectively.
-From that perspective the model performed better but not by as much as I expected and we start to see that the model overfit to the training set as the epochs increase.
+The final model kept the three‑convolution‑layer architecture but raised dropout from 0.3 to 0.8 and doubled the filters in the last layer.
+Trained for 50 epochs, it reached 76 % training accuracy and 74 % test accuracy by epoch 10—an improvement, though smaller than expected.
+After that, the growing divergence between training and validation metrics signaled renewed overfitting.

 | Holdout metrics | My CNN | TL |
 |-----------------|--------|----|